ourchitecture/panda/src/tutorials/terraform/azure/backend/maintain/README.md

       Success!
 The configuration is valid.
    ```

-9. Import the existing backend resources into managed state by typing `make import`.
+9. Import the existing backend resources into managed state by typing `make import ENV_FILE=.env`.

-10. Now, the backend resources can also be maintained by Terraform (`terraform inception`? 🤣).
-Update the backend with any changes made to the terraform code by executing `make install`.
+10. Now, the backend resources can also be maintained by Terraform.
+Update the backend with any changes made to the terraform code by executing `make install ENV_FILE=.env`.

 11. Verify the resources are configured properly by reviewing the output or using either the `az` CLI or Azure web portal.